Daniel Moylan, Baron Moylan: Later career and peerage

 In 2018, Moylan called for an immigration policy which did not favour white Europeans.

 He also wanted to see the creation of a London Health Service, controlled by the Mayor of London, but with no National Health Service administrators transferring to it.

 He was created Baron Moylan on 9 September 2020 and on taking his seat had two hereditary peers, Lord St John of Bletso and Lord Borwick, as his supporters.
 He delivered his maiden speech in the House of Lords on 14 October 2020 on some new COVID-19 Regulations.
 Summing up his earlier life, he commented "Many people can point to a career that is a sort of linear progression, whereas mine has been more a series of happy stumbles."

 Moylan was granted arms on 4 October 2021.

 In July 2022, he endorsed Suella Braverman in the Conservative Party leadership election.
 Also in July 2022 he suggested on LBC radio that retirees should fill the UK's jobs vacancies caused by labour shortages.

+Since November 2024, Moylan has served as a Shadow Transport Minister in the House of Lords.